The Yeoman Singers began in January 1991, when singers from the four parishes of Bicton, Fitz, Montford and Shrawardine, formed the first choir.

 If you feel the urge to sing, we invite you to come along and join us on Tuesday evenings at 7.00 pm when we kick off the evening with tea, coffee and cake (very good cake!), before bursting into song!

-Subscriptions rates for 2017-18 are £25 per term, which covers all costs – hall hire, professional fees and the loan of musical scores.
+Subscription rates for 2019-20 remain at £25 per term, which covers all costs – hall hire, professional fees and the loan of musical scores.